 - normal or accelerated growth of the lower extremities

 - umbilical cord to the acardiac twin is often quite short and may be difficult to identify

 Shows reversed flow through the umbilical arteries to the affected fetus.

 The other donor (pump) twin may develop cardiac failure (hydrops) with a reported mortality of 50-75%.

 Treatment and prognosis

-The acardiac twin is non viable and the majority of efforts in management are focused or maintaining viability of the other donor (pump) twin including close surveillance for development of hydrops.
+The acardiac twin is non viable and management is aimed at maintaining viability of the other (donor / pump) twin, including close surveillance for development of hydrops.
 Interrupting blood flow to the acardiac twin may be performed by various methods which include hysterotomy and removal of the acardiac twin, ligation of the umbilical cord and / or laser ablation of vessels.

 - 1. Sullivan AE, Varner MW, Ball RH et-al. The management of acardiac twins: a conservative approach.
 Am.
 J. Obstet.
 Gynecol.
 2003;189 (5): 1310-3.
 Am.
 J. Obstet.
 Gynecol. (link) - Pubmed citation